n8finch/local-site-search-addon/README.md

 ## Notes and Troubleshooting

-- Currently this plugin only works on version 3.2 of Local for Teams, as the hooks and filters necessary are only in that version of Local.
-I'm sure the action and filter hooks will be available in the standard version soon!
+- Currently this plugin only works on version 3.2.0 and above of Local, for Teams and for individuals with no team account.
+- I've only tested this on a Mac so far.
+Please let me know if you're having issues on Windows or Linux in the Issues tab!
 - If the Connected Sites search doesn't work at first, try toggling the add-on Off and back On, or restarting you Local instance.